 A recent news report gave the reasons why drug dealers now cut heroin with Fentanyl.
 First, Fentanyl is relatively cheaper than heroin.
 In addition, “it is lighter and easier to smuggle,” reports Sarah Mars, a researcher on substance abuse at the University of California, San Francisco.

-In order to maximize their profits, street-level dealers often mix heroin (which is in short supply) with cheap fentanyl, selling these to unsuspecting users.
+To maximize their profits, street-level dealers often mix heroin (which is in short supply) with cheap fentanyl, selling these to unsuspecting users.
 Although many drug addicts are aware of the dangers of a Fentanyl overdose, they cannot tell ahead of time if their supply is laced with fentanyl.

 How to Recognize a Heroin Overdose